rhboot/shim-review/ISSUE_TEMPLATE.md

 `[your text here]`

 -------------------------------------------------------------------------------
-### What's the justification that this really does need to be signed for the whole world to be able to boot it:
+### What's the justification that this really does need to be signed for the whole world to be able to boot it?
 -------------------------------------------------------------------------------
 `[your text here]`